THE CHILDREN'S WORD and Godly Play

 The Children's Word takes place during the 10:30 AM service most Sundays each month.
 We offer the Children's Word to children who are ages 5-12.
 One Sunday each month, children participate fully in the 10:30 AM Eucharistic service at Holy Trinity; and the sermon is directed to both children and adults.

-Those children who wish to participate are led to the classroom in the Community Wing at the time of the sermon.
+Children who wish to participate in the Children's Word on the other Sundays are led to the classroom in the Community Wing after the singing of the Gloria in Excelsis.
 Two trained adults present the Word of God using the Godly Play curriculum (http://www.godlyplay.org) to the children in an imaginative way designed to engage and enhance their appreciation of the Bible.
 Following the presentation, the Children's Word continues along the same sequence as the adult Liturgy of the Word in the sanctuary.
 The children join in a simplified version of the creed; they pray for the church and the world in prayers made meaningful for them; and learn about forgiveness.

 The children re-enter the church just as the members of the congregation exchange the peace and together they share in the Eucharistic feast.